 What causes Hemiplegic Migraine?

 Hemiplegic migraine is clearly genetic.
-Four different specific chromosonal defects have been attributed to hemiplegic migraine, although there are more not yet discovered.
-Most types of migraine are poly-genetic (multiple genes), hemiplegic migraine is the only type where a single gene defect can cause the condition.
+Four different specific chromosomal defects have been attributed to hemiplegic migraine, although there are more not yet discovered.
+Most types of migraine are poly-genetic (multiple genes), hemiplegic migraine is one of the few where a single gene defect can cause the condition.
 On average 50% of children who have a parent with hemiplegic migraine will develop this disorder.

 The genes which have been linked to hemiplegic migraine are:

 These genes are related to channels on nerve membranes that control the movement of substances like sodium, calcium and potassium across the nerve.
 Mutations of these genes result in over-excitability of nerves.
 Genetic testing is available but not necessary for all people.
-Genetic testing may be of highest value for people with early onset hemiplegic migraine associated with seizures or other persistent neurologic symptoms (ataxia).
+Genetic testing may be of highest value for people with early-onset hemiplegic migraine associated with seizures or other persistent neurologic symptoms (e.g. ataxia).

 You may hear the terms Familial Hemiplegic Migraine (FHM) or Sporadic Hemiplegic Migraine (SHM).
 The only real difference is that people with FHM have one other identified family member with similar symptoms, and people with SHM have no known family history.
 There is some evidence that people with SHM will experience more other symptoms of migraine (sensitivity to light, sound, smell and nausea) and will have a headache more often than people with FHM.
 However, as more evidence comes to light about all migraine being genetic, these terms are likely to be reviewed.

 - Motor weakness on one side of the body (Hemiplegia)

 - Pounding or throbbing headache, often on the opposite side to the side which is weak

 - Other typical aura symptoms – vision problems, numbness, tingling, trouble speaking

 - Impaired consciousness ranging from confusion to profound coma